Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 The Rayls Fees Aggregator holds both USDr and RLS, serving as the engine for the deflationary policy.

-The buyback process is governed by a two-layer policy:
+In the future, the buyback process will be governed by a two-layer policy:

 - A deterministic framework establishes “earmark eligibility” based on specific triggers such as account balance thresholds and other factors.